 Chi Sigma Iota

-Students must be a MS CHRD student who has completed at least 9 credit hours with a 3.5 GPA to be eligible for membership.
-For more information, please email the SDSU CSI Advisor, Dr. Andrea Bjornestad.
+Students must be a M.S.
+CHRD student who has completed at least 9 credit hours with a 3.5 GPA to be eligible for membership.
+For more information, please email the SDSU CSI Adviser, Dr. Kristine Ramsay Seaner.

 Chi Sigma Alpha

-Students must be pursuing the MEd CHRD or MS CHRD specializing in College Counseling and have completed at least nine credits with a 3.7 GPA to be eligible for membership.
-For more information about CSA, please email the SDSU CSA Advisor: Dr. Katelyn Romsa.
+Students must be pursuing the MEd CHRD or M.S.
+CHRD specializing in College Counseling and have completed at least nine credits with a 3.7 GPA to be eligible for membership.
+For more information about CSA, please email the SDSU CSA Adviser: Dr. Katelyn Romsa.